xinjin/course-adv-net/assignments/assignment2.md

 1. You could just implement kv.py with a modified version of send.py.
 2. You could open a second terminal on h1 and run an adjusted recieve.py to receive and display reply messages.
+3. You can assume the key and value are both integers, and use key as the array index to access register.